silvandiepen/cli-block/README.md

 #### BLOCK_SETTINGS

 Take an object and shows its values.
-Can be used for easily showwing your settings in an object.
+Can be used for easily showing your settings in an object.

 ```bash
   ┃     src           /path/to/files        ┃